oberron/spark-fi/README.md

 # your content post with markdown syntax goes here...
 ```

+### BUILD SITE

+1. locally

+to update podcast only or validate the podcast.xml generated:

+> python wrapper.py -p -l

 ### KNOWN Bugs

 * baseurl calculation in the different .js does not work in daughter page, compensation for baseurl if not CNAME only works on homepage